We bring new tech to old school

 Responding to the pandemic with a VR festival

 Curio teamed up with arts organisation Upfest to overcome COVID-19 by unveiling incredible new street art in a VR festival: Virtually Upfest.
+Upfest founder Stephen Hayles was keen to experiment in the world of virtual reality and create a new platform for the festival and its artists.

-Each year 50,000 people gather in Southville, Bristol, to witness the live work of 400 artists and wonder at new murals.
-However, like most other festivals, the COVID-19 pandemic meant that Upfest 2020 had to be cancelled.
+Usually over 50,000 people gather in Southville each year, to witness the live work of 400 artists and wonder at new murals.
+However, during the COVID-19 pandemic, Upfest, like most other festivals, had to be cancelled.
+Determined to showcase their talented artists, Upfest challenged Curio to find an alternate way of sharing the festival with audiences, without violating pandemic restrictions.

 Creating a new world to showcase digital art

-Our retro reconstruction was influenced by the 1982 legendary American sci-fi film TRON, which saw arcade owner Kevin Flynn reconstituted into the internal 3D-graphical world of computers, giving Virtually Upfest a futuristic look that nicely offset the artworks.
-Just like Kevin, Virtually Upfest audiences enter the digital world – only without the deadly games!
+This reconstruction was influenced by the 1982 legendary American sci-fi film TRON, which saw arcade owner Kevin Flynn transported into the internal 3D-graphical world of computers, giving Virtually Upfest a futuristic look that nicely offset the artworks.

-Upfest commissioned new works by a spectrum of 30 UK artists specifically for Virtually Upfest.
-Though most of the artists work traditionally with paint, for Virtually Upfest they had to create digital pieces that Curio could embed into the virtual street.
+It’s in this virtual world that artists from around the world have been able to showcase their latest work.
+Upfest commissioned new works from a spectrum of 30 UK artists specifically for Virtually Upfest.
+Though most of the artists usually work with paint, they had to create digital pieces that Curio could embed into the virtual street.

 "I’m a paint-on-canvas artist and I don’t even delve into the digital world so for me it’s really interesting.
 It’s a great thing to be part of."